 As bad as it sounds, the biggest reason is probably because the opportunity cost is too high.
 At the end of the day, we’re talking about people (some of whom have families) that have to pay the bills and buy food every month.
 If potential polymaths can’t switch professions and pursue what they love or find funding for the research they actually want to do, they’ll pursue small side projects that may or may not pay off.
 Money is an anchor just as much as it is an incentive.

 I’m not exactly sure why I started thinking about this topic in particular.
-Perhaps it was because I read Patrick and Michael‘s article on the diminishing returns of science.
+Perhaps it was because I read this article on the diminishing returns of science.
 It could have also been because I was watching a cartoon series on Islamic scholars, many of whom were polymaths.

 It’s hard to define what a polymath actually is.
 Is it someone who produces X amount of research in several fields?
 Do they really have to do something big in multiple fields to be considered a polymath?
 Can it be a generalist who just knows a lot of things and specializes in one field, yet appears to be a polymath by others?
 Do polymaths even have to be well-known in the first place to be considered polymaths?